-To mop up the remaining problems, by the summer of that year I turned to nutritional research full-time.
+To mop up the remaining problems, I turned to nutritional research full-time by the summer of that year.
 By the year 2000, I was finally constipation-free, laxatives-free, and fiber-free.
 Unfortunately, hemorrhoids are irreversible, but luckily they no longer flared up or caused anal fissures and bleeding.

-The same year I summarized my findings in a book entitled Functional Nutrition: How to Prevent Nutritional Disorders and Premature Aging with Functional Nutrition.
+The same year I summarized my findings in Functional Nutrition: How to Prevent Nutritional Disorders and Premature Aging with Functional Nutrition.
 It instantly became the highest-selling Russian-language title in the United States.

-By the year 2002 I‘d lost 24 lbs (11 kg), and scaled down from a size 40 back to 32, the same size I wore in my early twenties.
-Throughout the process I remained vigorous, productive, healthy, and free of IBS.
-I also published my second book: Reversing Metabolic Syndrome: How Carbohydrates Ruin Your Health and Wealth, and What You Can Do To Reverse the Onslaught of Metabolic Syndrome, and it became the second highest-selling Russian-language title in the United States.
+By 2002, I‘d lost 24 lbs (11 kg), and scaled-down from a size 40 back to 32, the same size I wore in my early twenties.
+Throughout the process, I remained vigorous, productive, healthy, and free of IBS.
+I also published my second book: Reversing Metabolic Syndrome: How Carbohydrates Ruin Your Health and Wealth, and What You Can Do To Reverse the Onslaught of Metabolic Syndrome.
+It became the second highest-selling Russian-language title in the United States.

-By the year 2004, while researching my first English-language book, entitled Fixing Up The Atkins Diet: Why Dr. Atkins is Dead, You‘re Still Overweight, and The Debate Rages On, I embarked on writing a brief—ten pages, tops—section on constipation because it‘s by far the most common and troublesome side effect of low-carb/low-fiber diets, including Atkins‘, South Beach, Protein Power, and others.
+By 2004, while researching my first English-language book, entitled Fixing Up The Atkins Diet: Why Dr. Atkins is Dead, You're Still Overweight, and The Debate Rages On, I embarked on writing a brief—ten pages, tops—section on constipation because it's by far the most common and troublesome side effect of low-carb/low-fiber diets, including Atkins', South Beach, Protein Power, and others.
 By the time I finished writing that section, it was almost 300 pages long.
-By the end of 2005 it evolved into Fiber Menace, and, two years later — into this web site.
+By the end of 2005, it evolved into Fiber Menace and, two years later — into this website.

-And that‘s the “happy end” story behind the genesis of Fiber Menace, Gut Sense, and this web site.
-With close to 50 million Americans with IBS [link] and over 105 million [link] affected by pre-diabetes and type 2 diabetes aren't that lucky.
+And that‘s the “happy end” story behind the genesis of Fiber Menace, Gut Sense, and this website.
+Close to 50 million Americans with IBS [link] and over 105 million [link] affected by pre-diabetes and type 2 diabetes aren't that lucky.
 Neither are their pets.
 Not yet, I hope.

 As a side note, I'd completed researching Fixing Up Atkins shortly after Dr. Atkins' sudden and mysterious death in the spring of 2003.
-Dr. Atkins himself passed away while morbidly obese — at 258 lb, — and the Medical Examiner's Autopsy Report had also noted that he had a history of heart attacks (myocardial infarction, or MI), congestive heart failure (CHF), and hypertension (HTN) [link].
-The ensuing controversy over the actual causes of his death and his weight had killed the chances of the successful release of this book.
+Dr. Atkins himself passed away while morbidly obese — at 258 lb — and the Medical Examiner's Autopsy Report had also noted that he had a history of heart attacks (myocardial infarction, or MI), congestive heart failure (CHF), and hypertension (HTN) [link].
+The ensuing controversy over the actual causes of his death and his weight had killed the chances of this book's successful release.